DanielJang99/Coding-Interview-Prep/QueueStack/readme.md

 Optimize for the time cost of mm calls on your queue.
 These can be any mix of enqueue and dequeue calls.

 Assume you already have a stack implementation and it gives O(1) time push and pop.

+# Paranthesis Matching

+I like parentheticals (a lot).

+"Sometimes (when I nest them (my parentheticals) too much (like this (and this))) they get confusing."

+Write a function that, given a sentence like the one above, along with the position of an opening parenthesis, finds the corresponding closing parenthesis.

+Example: if the example string above is input with the number 10 (position of the first parenthesis), the output should be 79 (position of the last parenthesis).